24 November 2017

 By following these steps for setting up your camera and flash you’re a step closer to stand out photos of your property.
 Even if you don’t get the perfect shot, our photo-shoot gurus can make nearly any image look amazing with our Image Enhancement edit.

-Our next blog will cover ways to use your camera correctly to get the best property shots.
+Our next blog 'Using Your Canon M3 Camera Like a Pro' will cover ways to use your camera correctly to get the best property shots.